confluentinc/ksql/docs-md/app/etl.md

 ### Configure MongoDB for Debezium

+Now that Postgres is setup, let's configure MongoDB.
+Start by logging into the container:

 ```
 docker exec -it mongo /bin/bash
 ```

+Log into the Mongo console using the username and password specified in the Docker Compose file:

 ```
 mongo -u mongo-user -p mongo-pw admin
 ```

+Because MongoDB has been started as a replica set, it needs to be initiated.
+Run the following command to kick it off:

 ```javascript
 rs.initiate()
 ```

+Now that this node has become the primary in the replica set, we need to configure access so that Debezium can replicate changes remotely.
+Switch into the `config` database:

 ```
 use config
 ```

+Create a new role for Debezium.
+This role will enable the user that we create to access system-level collections, which are normally restricted:

 ```javascript
 db.createRole({